Platt Amendment: Background

-General Leonard Wood used the financial resources of the Cuban treasury to create sanitation systems.
+During American-Cuban negotiations, the United States maintained a provisional military presence in Cuba.
+American General Leonard Wood, appointed Governor of Cuba, used the financial resources of the Cuban treasury to create sanitation systems.
 A handful of civil rights, including the right to vote, were extended to literate, adult, male Cubans with property worth $250 or more, largely resulting in exclusion of the Afro-Cuban population and women from participation.

 Provisions of the amendment

 The Platt Amendment was introduced to Congress by Senator Orville H. Platt on February 25, 1901.
 It passed the U.S. Senate by a vote of 43 to 20, and although it was initially rejected by the Cuban assembly, the amendment was eventually accepted by a vote of 16 to 11 with four abstentions and integrated into the 1901 Cuban Constitution.

 The Platt Amendment outlined the role of the United States in Cuba and the Caribbean, limiting Cuba's right to make treaties with other nations and restricting Cuba in the conduct of foreign policy and commercial relations.
 It also established that Cuba's boundaries would not include the Isle of Pines (Isla de la Juventud) until its title could be established in a future treaty, and that Cuba must sell or lease lands to the United States necessary for coaling or the development of naval stations.